tdorssers/TeslaPy/README.md

 ![](media/menu.png)

-*gui.py* is a graphical interface version of the advanced usage example using `tkinter` and supports auto refreshing of the vehicle data:
+*gui.py* is a graphical interface version of the advanced usage example using `tkinter` and supports auto refreshing of the vehicle data.
+The GUI displays a composed vehicle image and depends on [pillow](https://pypi.org/project/Pillow/), if the Tcl/Tk GUI toolkit version of your Python installation is 8.5.
+Python 3.4+ should include Tcl/Tk 8.6.

 ![](media/gui.png)